Decnj/Brainwave_Matrix_Intern/README.md

 Welcome to the Brainwave project repository!
-This is where I'll be committing my internship projects while working with Brainwave Matric Solutions.
+This is where I'll be committing my internship projects while working with Brainwave Matrix Solutions.
 Stay tuned for innovative solutions and exciting developments.
 Feel free to explore and provide feedback!